The TRUE Price Of A Baby Golden Retriever Puppy (Full Breakdown for 2024)

 Grooming Costs of Golden Retrievers

-The approximate cost for grooming a Golden Retriever can vary depending on factors such as the dog’s size, coat condition, location, and the specific services requested.
+The approximate cost for grooming a Golden Retriever dog can vary depending on factors such as the dog’s size, coat condition, location, and the specific services requested.

 On average, you can expect to spend between $50 to $90 per grooming session for your Golden Retriever.
+The pandemic may have inflated these prices a bit since demand is/was high with so many folks adding dogs to their family.

 This typically includes services such as bathing, brushing, trimming, nail clipping, ear cleaning, and sometimes additional services like de-shedding or dematting.